-The KSZ8863MLL/FLL/RLL are highly integrated 3-port switch on a chip ICs in industry's smallest footprint.
-They are designed to enable a new generation of low port count, cost-sensitive and power efficient 10/100Mbps switch systems.
-Low power consumption, advanced power management and sophisticated QoS features (e.g., IPv6 priority classification support) make these devices ideal for IPTV, IP-STB, VoIP, automotive and industrial applications.
+The KSZ8873MLL/FLL/RLL are highly-integrated 3-port switches on a chip ICs in the industry's smallest footprint.
+They are designed to enable a new generation of low port count, cost-sensitive, and power-efficient 10/100Mbps switch systems.
+Low power consumption, advanced power management and sophisticated QoS features (e.g., IPv6 priority classification support) make these devices ideal for IPTV, IP-STB, VoIP, automotive, and industrial applications.

-The KSZ8863 family is designed to support the GREEN requirement in today's switch systems.
+The KSZ8873 family is designed to support the GREEN requirement in today's switch systems.
 Advanced power management schemes include hardware power down, software power down, per port power down and the energy detect mode that shuts downs the transceiver when a port is idle.

-KSZ8863MLL/FLL/RLL also offer a by-pass mode, which enables system-level power saving.
+KSZ8873MLL/FLL/RLL also offers a by-pass mode.
 In this mode, the processor connected to the switch through the MII interface can be shut down without impacting the normal switch operation.

-The configurations provided by the KSZ8863 family enables the flexibility to meet requirements of different applications:
+The configurations provided by the KSZ8873 family enables the flexibility to meet requirements of different applications:

-- KSZ8863MLL: Two 10/100BASE-T/TX transceivers and one MII interface. - KSZ8863RLL: Two 10/100BASE-T/TX transceivers and one RMII interface. - KSZ8863FLL: One 100BASE-FX, one 10/100BASE-T/TX transceivers and one MII interface.
+- KSZ8873MLL: Two 10/100BASE-T/TX transceivers and one MII interface. - KSZ8873RLL: Two 10/100BASE-T/TX transceivers and one RMII interface. - KSZ8873FLL: Two 100BASE-FX transceivers and one MII interface.

-The device is available in RoHS-compliant 48-pin LQFP package.
-Industrial-grade and Automotive-grade are also available.
+The device is available in RoHS-compliant 64-pin LQFP package.
+Industrial-grade and qualified AEC-Q100 Automotive-grade version are also available (see Ordering Information section)

-The datasheets and supporting documents can be found at Micrel's web site at: www.micrel.com.
+Datasheets and support documentation are available on Micrel's web site at: www.micrel.com.